Goldinteractive/gold-features/README.md

 Then using `yarn lerna:publish` you can publish the changed packages to the npm registry.

 > Do a prerelease before publishing a new version!
+> Make sure to push the tags with `git push --tags`

 When a prerelease has been properly tested, you can publish the package using: